tilburgsciencehub/website/content/building-blocks/collect-data/webscraping-apis/scrape-dynamic-websites.md

 ## See Also
 * Looking for a simple solution that does the job without any bells and whistles?
-Try out the BeautifulSoup package and follow our [web-scraping for statistic websites building block](/building-blocks/collect-data/webscraping-apis/scrape-static-websites/).
+Try out the BeautifulSoup package and follow our [web-scraping for static websites building block](/building-blocks/collect-data/webscraping-apis/scrape-static-websites/).